Burbank, California: Government

 Burbank is a charter city which operates under a council–manager form of government.
 In 1927, voters approved the council–manager form of government.
 The five-member City Council is elected for four-year overlapping terms, with the Mayor appointed annually from among the council.
 The City Clerk and the City Treasurer are also elected officials.

 Burbank is a full-service, independent city, with offices of the City Manager and City Attorney, and departments of Community Development, Financial Services, Fire, Information Technology, Library Services, Management Services, Police, Parks-Recreation & Community Services, Public Works, and Burbank Water and Power (BWP).

 Burbank opened its first library in 1913 as a contracted branch of the Los Angeles County Library.
 In 1938, the Burbank Public Library began operation separately from the county as a city department.
 Today, there are three public library locations in Burbank.
 The newest location is the Buena Vista Branch Library, which opened in 2022.
 In March 2020, the COVID-19 pandemic caused normal life to come to a standstill.
 The staff at Burbank Public Library adapted and transitioned services to meet the new circumstances.
 They implemented curbside pickup and virtual programming to connect the community and provide access to resources.
 They also provided homework help for students and ensured that all students had access to online resources.

+In October 2023, Burbank received a grant of $9.95 million from the California State Library.
+This funding is set to breathe life into the vision of a new Central Library.
+This planned state-of-the-art library is an integral component of the ambitious Burbank Civic Center Project, a project including the development of affordable and workforce housing, new open space, parking, and city office space in downtown Burbank.
+The upcoming library will serve as a replacement for the existing facility, a 60-year-old building that faces limitations due to its age and condition.
+This new library is designed to better cater to the educational, workforce development, technology training, and information and culture access needs of the Burbank community.

 The first power was distributed within the city limits of Burbank in 1913, supplied then by Southern California Edison Company.
 Today, the city-owned BWP serves 45,000 households and 6,000 businesses in Burbank with water and electricity.
 Additionally, the $382-million annual revenue utility offers fiber optic services.
 Burbank's city garbage pickup service began in 1920; outhouses were banned in 1922.

 Most of Burbank's current power comes from the Magnolia Power Project, a 310-megawatt natural gas-fired combined cycle generating plant located on Magnolia Boulevard near the Interstate 5 freeway.
 The municipal power plant, jointly owned by six Southern California cities (Burbank, Glendale, Anaheim.
 Pasadena, Colton, and Cerritos), began generating electricity in 2005.
 It replaced a 1941 facility that had served the customers of Burbank for almost 60 years.